Test Detail

 Frequently Asked Questions about PPBS (Postprandial Blood Sugar)

-The results of a PPBS (Postprandial Blood Sugar) test vary depending on the laboratory conducting the test.
+The results of the PPBS (Postprandial Blood Sugar) test vary depending on the laboratory conducting the test.
 In general, glucose levels that are below 140 milligrams per deciliter (mg/dL) two hours after a meal are considered normal.

 Factors affecting PPBS test results include the type and amount of food consumed, physical activity, medications, and underlying health conditions such as liver or kidney disease.

-A PPBS (Postprandial Blood Sugar) test measures the body's ability to regulate glucose levels two hours after a meal, while a fasting blood glucose test measures glucose levels in the blood after overnight fasting.
+The PPBS (Postprandial Blood Sugar) test measures the body's ability to regulate glucose levels two hours after a meal, while a fasting blood glucose test measures glucose levels in the blood after overnight fasting.

 Usually, no special preparations are required before taking this test.
 However, remember that the sample for this test is to be collected two hours after a meal; therefore, plan your meals accordingly.